-ICC Men’s T20 World Cup, Group 2: SF scenarios for India, South Africa, Pakistan, Bangladesh
+T20 World Cup, Group 2 scenarios: Can Pakistan still reach semifinals?
+What are India’s chances?

 South Africa

-With five points from three matches and no defeats yet, South Africa sit pretty.
-They just need one win from their remaining two matches against Pakistan and Netherlands.
+After their defeat in Sydney, there are no teams in the Super 12 stage who are undefeated.

+But they are still in a good position, with a solitary match left to go against Netherlands.
+A win is enough to reach semifinals.

-In the highly unlikely scenario that South Africa end up losing both, weather will be their only hope as either Pakistan or Bangladesh will certainly reach six points in that case.
+Should they lose that match, weather will be their only hope as either Pakistan or Bangladesh will certainly reach six points after their match is complete.

 Bangladesh

-Note: Editor’s note: This article has been updated after Pakistan’s win against South Africa.